ZuidVolt/civ-ipriot-smiley/knowledge_and_evidence_answered.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> Your answer here
+> Your answer here:
 > No, as the Smiley class does not inherit from the Blinkable class or have a blink() method in Smiley. the classes that want to implement the blink() method inherit both Blinkable and Smiley as separate abstractions

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

-> Your answer here
+> Your answer here:
 > No, as well, the Blinkable abstract class, which has the abstract method called blink(), is only a structural abstract method and does not make the child classes that inherit it implement the logic of the method in a certain way. only that the child class implements the function signature of the abstract method.

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

-> Your answer here
+> Your answer here:
 > Polymorphism allows objects of different classes to be treated as objects of a common parent class.
 Happy and Sad classes inherit from Smiley and override the draw_eyes method to provide their only logical implementations.
 This means there are both children of the Smiley interface but can have different effects / logic when used, even though they implement the same structure.

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

-> Your answer here
+> Your answer here:
 > Inheritance is used in the blink method by defining it as an abstract method in the abstract base class Blinkable.
 This ensures that any child class inheriting from Blinkable must implement its own version of the blink method. this is important for polymorphism as it allows objects of different child classes Sad, Happy to be treated as instances of the Blinkable

 1. **Implement Blink in Sad Class:**